rvatsavai/rvatsavai.github.io/_research/1-systems-hpc.md

   </li>
   <li><span style="color:red">In Situ Analytics:</span>
      <ul>
        <li> Hi-resolution simulations on exascale supercomputers are producing petabytes of data.
-Storing
-         and retrieving  such large dataset for analytics is a challenging task.
-In situ analytics aims at on-the-fly data compression and summarization before the data hits secondary storage.
+         Storing and retrieving such large datasets for analytics is a challenging task.
+         In situ analytics aims at on-the-fly data compression and summarization before the data hits secondary storage, thus minimizing data movement.
 Summarization and compression at current and future scales requires a framework for developing and benchmarking algorithms.
-We developed a novel framework by integrating existing, production-ready projects in VTK and demonstrated scaling results of two particular algorithms that serve as exemplars for summarization: a wavelet-based data reduction filter and a generator for creating image-like databases of extracted features (isocontours in this case).
+         We developed a novel framework by integrating existing, production-ready projects in VTK and demonstrated scaling results of two particular algorithms that serve as exemplars for summarization: a wavelet-based data reduction filter and a generator for creating image-like databases of extracted features (e.g., isocontours in this case).
 Both these solutions support browser-based, post-hoc, interactive visualization of the summary for decision-making.
 We also demonstrated weak scaling on a distributed multi-GPU system.
          <ul>
            <li>David C. Thompson, Sébastien Jourdain, Andrew C. Bauer, Berk Geveci, Robert Maynard,
              Ranga Raju Vatsavai, Patrick O'Leary: In Situ Summarization with VTK-m.
 ISAV@SC 2017: 32-36